visgl/luma.gl/docs/developer-guide/debugging.md

 # Debugging

+Debugging GPU code can be quite tricky.
+It is not possible to put breakpoints in or single step through GPU shaders, and when they fail, a black screen may not provide much information.
+The error can be in the shader, in the data that was provided to the GPU, or in one of the many GPU pipeline settings, or in the way the APIs were called.

-luma.gl has a number of facilities for debugging designed to help you save time during development.
+luma.gl provides a number of facilities for debugging your GPU code, to help you save time during development:

 - Object tracking via `id` fields.
 - Log levels, verbose logs display all values being passed to each draw call.